Omni Calculator logo

 where:

-In advanced mode, you can compute the amount of Invested capital if it is not provided by inputting the company's Total assets and Current liabilities provided on the balance sheet.
+You can also compute the amount of Invested capital if it is not provided by opening the "Calculate invested capital" section of the calculator and inputting the company's Total assets and Current liabilities provided on the balance sheet.

 Accordingly, the EVA formula can be modified as follows: